Critical of Steven Pinker – Too Much Morality – On London Real

 As a professor of cognitive science and psychology you should be aware of a multitude of dialectic forms that build a spectrum of impetus for evolutionary change (I prefer the term enfolding).

 This ‘insertion” of humanity is an expression of our tendency towards Anthropomorphism.
-It is often so subtle that we don’t recognize it in its many forms.
-We haven’t yet recognized the omnimorphistic structure of our Cosmos (of which we and our universe is a part.)
+It is often so subtle that we don’t recognise it in its many forms.
+We haven’t yet recognised the omni-morphistic structure of our Cosmos (of which we and our universe is a part.)
 [Please remember this in reading my other comments here!]

 There are so many axes of human development that mankind hasn’t even begun to catalog nor is even aware exists.
 Some of the most gifted people have to “eke out” (borrowing your wording) an existence on the street and the best our science can do for them is to give them drugs so that they’re quiet and docile.
 The intellectual ‘body’ of humanity is RESPONSIBLE for the welfare and potential of those who are less fortunate, but instead it occupies itself with overpopulation myths & means of control.

-One last comment in this ‘installment’: When I refer to Anthropomorphism I include all of its ‘inflections’.
+One last comment in this ‘instalment’: When I refer to Anthropomorphism I include all of its ‘inflections’.
 If I need to clarify this, let me know (if you even bother to read this).

 I’m back to posting on this video in case someone’s interested.
 Look at the comment section to follow me.
 Please be patient as I have little time to spare for it, but it is very important to provide an alternative perspective on what Steven Pinker is saying.

-you call for ethics centered upon a spectrum of “who get’s hurt/who flourishes” (utilitarianism).
+you call for ethics centred upon a spectrum of “who get’s hurt/who flourishes” (utilitarianism).

 you state that thinking like an economist makes people better off!
 With the world in the shape it’s in?
 Open bankster fraud as well as their fear-control-fetish abounds.